AryanParashar24/kgateway.dev/content/blog/securing-egress-traffic-with-kgateway-istio-ambien-mesh-and-kyverno-lfx-mentorship-blog.md

 EOF
 ```

-The TrafficPolicy above does more than just hook up ExtAuth:
+The TrafficPolicy above does more than just hook up ExtAuth.
+It also adds the following policies:

 - **Retries & timeouts** guarantee that kgateway will automatically re-attempt authorization calls if Kyverno is slow or briefly unavailable, instead of immediately failing user traffic.
 - **Fail-open vs fail-closed:** The GatewayExtension controls this stance.
 In regulated environments we typically fail closed (default), but for low-risk demos we can set `failOpen: true` so traffic continues if Kyverno is down, keeping user flows alive while logging the gap.